alexey-pkv/GodotLighter/docs/SQLMigrationNode.md

 ### `migration_table: String`

-The name of the migration table used to keep track of what Script nodes were executed.
-Irrelevant if `is_one_time` is set to true.
+The name of the migration table used to keep track of what script nodes were executed.
+Irrelevant if `is_one_time` is set to `true`.

 > You should not change this value for an existing database.
 Doing so will prevent any future migrations from running successfully.